ksavidge1/cs585-comp-vision/README.md

-# CS585 Computer Vision course at Boston Univ.
+# CS585: Computer Vision - Boston University

 Code written in C++ with integration of OpenCV functionality.